-Purcellville Virginia is a small town packed with a wealth of great places to dine and drink, quirky shopping, easy access to trails, and a little LOVE to top it all off.
-We've rounded up 8 great things to do in Purcellville, whether you’re visiting on a DC day trip, stopping by on a Virginia road trip, or enjoying a Northern Virginia vacation getaway.
-We recommend an overnight in Leesburg to fully explore the Loudoun County area.
+Purcellville Virginia is a small town packed with great places to dine and drink, quirky shopping, easy access to trails, and beautiful countryside perfect for a Northern VA day trip.
+We've rounded up fun and fascinating things to do in Purcellville VA, whether you visit on a day trip from DC, stop by on a Virginia scenic drive, or enjoy a vacation getaway.

 From barbecue and burgers to refined dining, Purcellville has a meal for every mood.
-You can’t beat the brisket, ribs and pulled pork at Monk’s BBQ (plus a great craft beer selection), and the casual interior and deck are perfect for relaxing after an active day.
+You can’t beat the brisket, ribs, and pulled pork at Monk’s BBQ.
+They have a great craft beer selection, an enormous whiskey list, and a casual interior and deck perfect for relaxing.

-For a more upscale (but never stuffy) experience head to Magnolia’s at the Mill, serving lunch and dinner in an historic building right in the center of town.
-Magnolias also source much of their food locally, and they offer an extensive selection of delicious Virginia wines.
+For an upscale, but never stuffy, experience head to Magnolia’s at the Mill.
+This favorite Purcellville restaurant serves lunch and dinner in a historic building right in the center of town.
+Magnolias also source much of their food locally and they offer an extensive selection of delicious Virginia wines.

 If you’re in the mood for a drink, Catoctin Creek Distillery has been distilling award-winning spirits since 2009.
 They create quality whiskey, gin, and brandy from organic ingredients, and offer tastings and tours in their downtown location.

-3. Ride or Walk the Washington & Old Dominion Bike Trail
+3. Ride or Walk the Washington & Old Dominion Trail

 At the western edge of town, Franklin Park offers 3.5 miles of perimeter trail for pedestrians and equestrians.
 The park also includes a pool, sports facilities, a playground, and a pond where visitors can enjoy catch-and-release fishing,